-Two four-cylinder engines to choose from as well as a gas-electric hybrid; front-wheel-drive only.
+Two four-cylinder engines to choose from, although gas-electric hybrid not back for 2015; front-wheel-drive only.

-If luxury is what the coming-of-age Generation Y gang yearns for, then Acura is only too happy to deliver.
-The ILX has the look and feel of upscale-ness, but shouldn’t cost a fortune as long as its youthful purchasers resist the lure of the options list.
-Although loosely based on the current Honda Civic platform, the ILX has little in common with that model.
-From the front and side, the car’s high style is much evidence, even if the rounded rear deck looks a bit out of place and results in a modestly proportioned trunk.
-Fortunately the folding the back seat can extend the available stowage capacity.
-For drivers, the neatly designed dashboard, control panel and useful multi-information display that among other data provides average speed, fuel consumption and oil life info.
+Acura has been playing the compact-luxury thing for years, where there’s genuine quality design that needn’t cost a fortune.
+So why is the ILX finding itself far behind rivals from Buick — really? — and newer players from Mercedes-Benz and Audi?
+Although loosely based on the current Honda Civic platform — as good a place as any to start — the ILX hasn’t be able to capture the magic.
+From the front and side, the car’s high style is much in evidence, even if the rounded rear deck looks a bit out of place and results in a modestly proportioned trunk.
+Fortunately the folding back seat can extend the available stowage capacity.
+For drivers, the neatly designed dashboard, control panel and useful multi-information display that among other data provides average speed, fuel consumption and oil-life info.
 Base iterations arrive with a 150-horsepower 2.0-liter four-cylinder engine that operates through a five-speed automatic transmission.
 For performance-minded Millennials there’s the optional 201-horsepower 2.4-liter four-cylinder that uses a six-speed manual gearbox (both purloined from the Honda Civic Si) to keep the front wheels turning.
-At the socially conscious end of the lineup, the Hybrid combines a 1.5-liter four-cylinder with an electric motor to generate 111 net horsepower.
-The Hybrid gets a continuously variable transmission (CVT) to help generate 39 mpg in the city and 38 on the highway, compared to 24/35 for the 2.0 and 22/31 for the 2.4.
+Gone is the socially conscious Hybrid although making its continuously variable transmission (CVT) standard in regular ILX model helps it generate more than the 24 mpg in the city and 35 on the highway for the 2.0 (22/31 for the 2.4).
 All models include a power moonroof, keyless push-button start and an audio system with an interface for subscription-based Internet music.
-For 2014, ILX has, as standard, most of the goodies from the previously optional Premium Package, including leather seating surfaces with leatherette door liners, an eight-way power driver’s seat, heated front seats and a multiple-angle rearview camera.
-As well, a new subwoofer for the audio system and Active Noise Cancellation (ANC) system that deletes unwanted exterior sounds are now found on every ILX.
-At the same time the base price has increased by $1,000, so the extra standard goodies are indeed extra.
+Thanks to big additions to the standard equipment for the 2014 model year, ILX still has an extensive bunch of goodies including 17-inch wheels, leather seating surfaces with leatherette door liners, an eight-way power driver’s seat, heated front seats and a multiple-angle rear-view camera.
+As well, a subwoofer for the audio system and Active Noise Cancellation (ANC) system that deletes unwanted exterior sounds are found on every ILX.
 The optional Technology package comes with a 365-watt ELS-brand stereo (with 15-gigabytes of music storage capacity) and a voice-controlled navigation system.